turingschool-examples/shopping_cart_2207/README.md

 ### Spec Harness Instructions

-You do not need the original repo locally for this process.
+You do not need the original repo cloned down locally for this process.
 This script will clone student repos down and will pull in the spec branch of the repo that they forked from.
 For this reason, it's important to ensure the spec branch was created properly and has the spec harness at the time the students fork the repo you created for this specific challenge.

 In order to run the spec harness, first create a new directory with a `students.txt` file